Honório Hermeto Carneiro Leão, Marquis of Paraná: Apogee and unexpected death

 In the end, both the Senate and the Chamber passed the electoral reform—which became known as Lei dos Círculos (Law of the Circles)—by a bare margin.
 The majority of the saquaremas voted against the bill.
 Paraná succeeded because, as founder and leader of the Conservative Party, he "had enormous charisma and a broad personal clientele in the Chamber" and "could (and did) dispense power, prestige, and patronage."
-Some saquaremas voted in favor of the reform out of fear, believing that, should the cabinet fall, the Emperor might turn to the Liberals to form a new cabinet, resulting in reprisals and loss of offices throughout the country.
+Some saquaremas voted in favor of the reform out of fear, believing that, should the cabinet fall, the emperor might turn to the Liberals to form a new cabinet, resulting in reprisals and loss of offices throughout the country.
 On the other hand, the Liberals supported the reform as a means to further weaken the divided Conservative Party.

 The electoral reform had given Paraná unassailable dominance over the cabinet and in parliament.
-By September 1855, with the sole exception of the Emperor, Paraná had become the most prominent figure in the empire.
+By September 1855, with the sole exception of the emperor, Paraná had become the most prominent figure in the empire.
 He was nicknamed El Rei Honório (Honório the King) by his foes.
 However, he would not live long to enjoy his supremacy.
 At the end of August 1856, enraged by an offensive speech by Pedro de Araújo Lima, Marquis of Olinda (former regent in the late 1830s) in the Senate, Paraná rose to respond.
 As he spoke, Paraná fell to the ground in pain.
 Days passed and his condition worsened.
 On 3 September 1856, at 07:15 in the morning, he died.
 In a fever-induced delirium, Paraná believed himself to be still delivering a speech to Olinda.
 His last words were, "Skepticism ... the noble senator ... fatherland ... freedom."
 The exact cause of Paraná's death was never established.
 Doctors could not agree whether the illness was a consequence of hepatitis, pneumonia, disease in the liver, lungs, intestines or something else.

 Pedro II lamented the death of Paraná, saying, "I can see no one else possessed of the energy with which the late Marquis was endowed, and joined to it uncommon talents, even if they were unpolished."
 His death had a profound impact on the government and the Brazilian people.
 He was honored with a grand funeral procession attended by a huge crowd, then a rare event in Brazil.
-His remains were interred in the Cemitério São João Batista (Cemetery of Saint John the Baptist) in Rio de Janeiro city.
+His remains were interred in the Cemitério São João Batista (Cemetery of Saint John the Baptist) in Rio de Janeiro.